 How common are dementia and Alzheimer's disease?

 It is generally acknowledged that dementia doubles in frequency every 5 years from the age of 65.
-Estimates suggest that 5 percent of those age 65 have dementia, and for those in the 85- to 90-year-old range, estimates as high as 50 percent have been suggested.
-Of those who have dementia, from 50 to 75 percent are thought to suffer from Alzheimer's disease (probably closer to the latter figure).
+Estimates suggest that 5% of adults over age 65 have dementia and as high as 50% for those over age 85.
+Of those who have dementia, from 50% to 75% are thought to suffer from Alzheimer's disease.

-Thus, dementia -- and particularly Alzheimer's disease -- represent very significant public health problems, since the percentage of the population in this age group is rapidly increasing.
-It is currently estimated that some 4.5 million adults suffer from Alzheimer's disease; by the year 2030, this number may easily double or triple.
+Dementia — and particularly Alzheimer's disease — represent very significant public health problems, since the percentage of the population in this age group is rapidly increasing.
+It is currently estimated that some 4.5 million adults suffer from Alzheimer's disease and by the year 2030, this number may easily double or triple.
 Current estimates of the total cost for health care to this segment of the United States population come close to 100 billion dollars annually.

 What can be done about Alzheimer's disease?

-At this time, Alzheimer's disease cannot be cured but it can be effectively treated.
-Current symptomatic treatment targets the cognitive and the behavioral changes brought about by this disease.
-Five drugs are currently available for cognitive impairment: donepezil (Aricept®), rivastigmine (Exelon®), galantamine (Reminyl®), and memantine (Namenda®).
+Current symptomatic drug treatment targets the cognitive and the behavioral changes brought about by this disease.
+Four drugs are currently available for cognitive impairment: donepezil (Aricept®), rivastigmine (Exelon®), galantamine (Reminyl®), and memantine (Namenda®).

-The first four medications increase the neurotransmitter acetylcholine, which is deficient in patients with Alzheimer's disease.
+The first three medications increase the neurotransmitter acetylcholine, which is deficient in patients with Alzheimer's disease.
 Side effects are common, including decreased appetite, weight loss, diarrhea, and even slow heart rate and increased risk of passing out.
-Memantine acts on a different chemical system and is commonly used together with one of the other medications and also to help with disease symptoms, including irritability and agitation.
+Memantine acts on a different chemical system, and is commonly used together with one of the other medications and also to help with disease symptoms, including irritability and agitation.

-- offering the patient outlets for energy expression;; and,
+- Offering the patient outlets for energy expression

 Medications may be necessary for sleep and for the not uncommon symptoms of uncontrollable agitation, violence, or hallucinations.